Emergent entanglement phase transitions in non-Hermitian Aubry-Andr\'e-Harper chains: Entanglement phase transition

 \section{Entanglement phase transition}

 The early entanglement dynamics provide a clear distinction between these two area law regions, indicating different phases.
 Naturally, the interesting question arises, is there an entangled phase transition between two different area law regions?
 Do the phase transition points still follow the area law?
 The time evolution of entanglement entropy at the critical point $\lambda=0.7$ can reach a relatively large saturation value, which suggests that a new law emerges at the critical point.
 In Fig.~\ref{F3}(a), we present the entanglement entropy $S_{L/2}$ as a function of $\lambda$ for various system sizes $L$ with $\gamma=-0.4$.
 It can be observed that at the critical point $\lambda=J_{L}=0.7$, the entanglement entropy increases with the enlargement of the system size, while the two regions governed by the area laws remain constant.
 In the inset, we fit the scaling behavior of the entanglement entropy at the critical point, which satisfies the nearly volume law $S_{L/2}\propto L^{0.937\pm 0.012}$.
-That is, similar to the Hermitian case, the area law on the critical point is robust even in the presence of skin effect.
+That is, similar to the Hermitian case, the volume law on the critical point is robust even in the presence of skin effect, which stems from the fact that the critical point remains a multifractal phase under the influence of asymmetry hopping, as discussed in Appendix~\ref{C}.
 Further, to verify whether the volume law is maintained at the critical line, we show the entanglement entropy as a function of $L$ for $\gamma$ from 0 to -0.8 in Fig.~\ref{F3}(b), where the darker the color the smaller the $\gamma$, and $\lambda=(J-\gamma)/2$.
 It is clear that the introduction of asymmetry hopping suppresses the steady state entanglement entropy.
 However, in Fig.~\ref{F3}(c), where we used a power law form $S_{L/2}\propto L^m$ to fit the scaling of entanglement entropy, one can observe that $m>0.9$ almost follows the volume law.
 This implies that the scaling behavior at the critical line is robust with respect to asymmetric hopping, and the volume law can emerge between the two area law regions, leading to an area-area entanglement phase transition.